bids-standard/bids-specification/src/modality-specific-files/magnetic-resonance-spectroscopy.md

 ## Combining MRS with anatomical MRI

-For combining MRS with anatomical MRI data, see the MRS-MRI correspondence in the [Cross modality correspondence](../appendices/cross-modality-correspondence.html) section of the Appendix.
+For combining MRS data with anatomical MRI data, see [MRS-MRI correspondence](../appendices/cross-modality-correspondence.md#mrs-mri-correspondence) in the Appendix.